-- i.
-Health and safety: the Commission has reviewed the incidents and accidents that occurred during the exercise, with a view to drawing lessons from the incidents. - ii.
-Sustainability: the Commission has reviewed the sustainability plan and in particular the environmental plan. - iii.
-External verification: the Commission has examined the way in which third parties appreciate Naturgy's efforts in this field, as well as the acknowledgements received by Naturgy. - iv.
-Naturgy Foundation: The Commission has supervised the performance of the Naturgy Foundation. - v.
-2021-2025 projections: The Commission has supervised the preparation of the medium-term projections 2021-2025 period for sustainability.
+- (i) Health and safety: the Commission has reviewed the incidents and accidents that occurred during the exercise, with a view to drawing lessons from the incidents - (ii) Sustainability: the Commission has reviewed the sustainability plan and in particular the environmental plan - (iii) External verification: the Commission has examined the way in which third parties appreciate Naturgy's efforts in this field, as well as the acknowledgements received by Naturgy - iv) Naturgy Foundation: The Commission has supervised the performance of the Naturgy Foundation - (v) 2021-25 projections: The Commission has supervised the preparation of the medium-term projections 2021-25 period for sustainability

-C.2.2.
-Complete the following table on the number of female directors on the various board committees at the end of the past four years:
+C.2.2 Complete the following table on the number of female directors on the various board committees at the end of the past four years:

-Ν lumber of fe emale directors
+Number of female directors

-ancial Year 2020 Number % ancial Year 2019 Number % ancial Year 2018 Number % ancial Year 2017 Number %
+2 Financial Year 2020 Financial Year 2019 Number % Number % Financial Year 2018 Number % Financial Year 2017 Number %

 Executive Committee - - - - - - 1 10%

-Audit Committee 3 42.86% 1 14.28% 1 14.28% 2 28.57%
+Audit Committee 3 42,86% 1 14,28% 1 14,28% 2 28,57%

 Appointments and Remuneration Committee 0 0% 0 0% 0 0% 1 20%

-Appointments Committee - - - - - - -
+Appointments Committee - - ı 1 -

-Remuneration Committee - - - - - - -
+Remuneration Committee - - - - -

 Sustainability Committee 3 60% - - - - -

-C.2.3.
-Indicate, where applicable, the existence of committee regulations, the location at which they are available for consultation and the modifications that have been made during the financial year.
+C.2.3 Indicate, where applicable, the existence of committee regulations, the location at which they are available for consultation and the modifications that have been made during the financial year.
 Also indicate whether any annual report on each committee's activities has been voluntarily drafted.

-The Board Committees are regulated in the Articles of Association and in the Regulations for the Organisation and Functioning of the Board of Directors of Naturgy and its Committees.
+The Board Committees are regulated in the Articles of Association and in the Regulations for the Organisation and Functioning of the Board of Directors of NATURGY and its Committees.

-Both documents are published on the Company's website (www.naturgy.com) \rightarrow Shareholders and investors \rightarrow Corporate governance \rightarrow Corporate governance standards.
+Both documents are published on the Company's website (www.naturgy.com) → Shareholders and investors → Corporate governance → Corporate governance standards.

-The Audit and Control Committee, the Appointments, Remuneration and Corporate Governance Committee and the Sustainability Committee have all drawn up a report on the quality and effectiveness of their performance over the previous year.
+The Executive Committee, the Audit and Control Committee and the Appointments, Remuneration and Corporate Governance Committee have all drawn up a report on the quality and effectiveness of their performance over the previous year.